deebehygh/HyghSignup/README.md

-# 🚀 Forum-Style Web App with React.js + Material UI
+# 🚀 Signup & Signin with React.js + Material UI

 This is a frontend-only forum simulation app.
 It allows users to sign up, sign in, and create forum-style posts.
 Data is stored using browser localStorage — no backend required.